EchoSingh/Study-Notes/Fundamentals of Wireless Communication (22EC653)/Module 3.md

 ---

 8. **Summarize the key differences between LTE and LTE-Advanced.**

+LTE and LTE-Advanced represent successive stages in the evolution of mobile communication technology, with LTE-Advanced building upon the foundation of LTE to deliver significantly enhanced capabilities.

+Here are the key differences between LTE and LTE-Advanced:

+- **Standard Compliance and Purpose**:

+    - **LTE (Long-Term Evolution)** was developed as a major step from 3G (UMTS) towards 4G, aiming to provide faster data speeds, lower latency, and an improved mobile internet experience.
+It is part of the 3rd Generation Partnership Project (3GPP) Release 8 and subsequent releases.
+    - **LTE-Advanced** was specifically developed to **meet the official 4G requirements set by the International Telecommunication Union (ITU)**.
+It is considered a natural progression from LTE, focusing on further enhancing performance, speed, and efficiency.
+LTE-Advanced is covered under future releases of 3GPP specifications.
+- **Peak Data Speeds**:

+    - LTE provides speeds of up to **100 Mbps for downlinks and 50 Mbps for uplinks** in ideal conditions.
+    - LTE-Advanced targets much higher peak speeds, aiming for **1 Gbps for peak download speeds and 500 Mbps for upload speeds**.
+- **Core Technologies and Features for Performance Enhancement**:

+    - Both LTE and LTE-Advanced utilize advanced techniques like **Orthogonal Frequency Division Multiple Access (OFDMA)** and **Multiple Input Multiple Output (MIMO)** to increase spectral efficiency.
+    - However, LTE-Advanced introduces additional advanced features to achieve its higher goals, most notably **Carrier Aggregation**.
+This technology allows the system to combine multiple frequency bands to significantly increase overall bandwidth and deliver faster data rates.
+LTE-Advanced also includes **enhanced MIMO technology**, supporting the use of even more antennas for superior data throughput and improved signal reliability.
+- **Network Architecture**:

+    - Both LTE and LTE-Advanced embrace an **all-IP (Internet Protocol) network architecture**, moving away from the circuit-switched networks used in older 3G systems for voice.
+This simplifies the network and supports services like Voice over LTE (VoLTE).

+In essence, while LTE laid the groundwork for modern mobile broadband, LTE-Advanced pushed the boundaries further to fully meet the defined 4G capabilities, primarily through carrier aggregation and more advanced MIMO implementations.

 ---

 9. **Illustrate how a call is established in a GSM network using various subsystems.**